We can’t cover the truth! And if we can, it won’t be for long.

 Finding the best laptops for teenagers could be a bit tricky because they use their laptops to perform a ton of actions.
 Thus, you should be looking for a multifunctional laptop that handles various activities, both online and offline.
 That’s what led us to pick three of the best laptops, in the market, for teenagers.

 - The Asus Chromebook Flip is the laptop to go for if you’re looking for a convertible 2-in-1 laptop that also doubles as a tab.

 - If you’re looking for a portable laptop that’s mobile-friendly and sturdy enough for your teens, then the Samsung Chromebook 2 is what you should get.

 - You should get the Dell Inspiron 15 5000 if your teens are looking for a laptop that will double as a workstation and a gaming center.

 Who Should Get This?

 Because of the nature of teens as they grow, it’s always wise to get them laptops that are sturdy and long-lasting.
 The reason is simple.
 Most of them can’t handle their laptops with care like the way you, the adult would—except they are girls that love to keep their things in order all the time.

 Getting a portable and lightweight laptop will also go well with your teens, considering that they will be taking their laptops to school frequently.
 Thus, you don’t want to give them a laptop that makes them uncomfortable when they carry it.

 Also, if you have teen boys, you should know you can’t stop them from playing PC games.
 Thus, it’s wise to get laptops like the Dell Inspiron 15 5000 for your teens if you want to save the cost of buying a game console.

-Best Laptop for Teens: What Are the Things to Consider?
+Best Laptop for Teens: What Are the Things to Consider in 2020?